Yuletide – The Longest Night

 And yet – traditions (regardless of religious beliefs) ensure that the days following the longest night are filled with celebration, cheer and best wishes for the coming blossom of spring.
 The advent of the longest night means that from now until mid- June the nights get shorter and daylight lightens our life.

-Yuletide cites to the Germanic and Nordic roots of Heathenism or Paganism, when faith in the rise and fall of the seasons was significant to the welfare of the population and its wellbeing.
-Rituals like the burning of the yule log, the bringing into the home evergreen trees or branches, the lighting of candles, Waysailing, and Mummering are a celebration of the day when the sun stands still in the sky.
+Yuletide cites to the Germanic and Nordic roots of Heathenism or Paganism.
+Faith in the rise and fall of the seasons was significant to the welfare of the population and its wellbeing.
+Rituals like the burning of the yule log, the bringing into the home evergreen trees or branches, the lighting of candles are a celebration of the day when the sun stands still in the sky.
 Tomorrow is the day when change happens.

 At little light nachtmusik whilst you ponder?